 - Sharing one’s diagnosis — should I or not?

 b.
-Examples in this chapter of cats acting Autistic (or not), and dogs as Neurotypical (empathetic)?
+Do you see examples in this chapter of cats acting Autistic (or not)?